cyberbotics/webots/docs/reference/supervisor.md

 rot_ur10e = np.transpose(rot_ur10e)

 # get the translation between the robot and the world.
 Basically where the origin of our new realative frame is.
-# no need to use the reverse vector, as we will subtract instead of add it later
+# No need to use the reverse vector, as we will subtract instead of add it later.
 pos_ur10e = np.array(ur10e.getPosition())